cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/docker.md

+# Docker integration

+The continuous integration mechanism with GitHub triggers all the tests defined in NabLab, including the NablaExamplesTests that generate, compile and run the NabalaExamples for each backend.
+For these tests to run without error, the environment on which they are running must be correctly configured (java, gcc, cmake, Kokkos and LevelDb).
+This is the purpose of the docker image built by the docker-nablab.sh script.
+This image is then pushed on a DockerHub public repository to be used by the GitHub actions of the CI workflow.

-To install docker on your ubuntu machine, the complete documentation is available [here](https://docs.docker.com/engine/install/ubuntu/).
+The complete documentation to install docker on your ubuntu machine, is available [here](https://docs.docker.com/engine/install/ubuntu/).
+The procedure below lists the main steps.

-1. Set up the repository
+## Set up the repository

-	* Update the apt package index and install packages to allow apt to use a repository over HTTPS:
+Update the apt package index and install packages to allow apt to use a repository over HTTPS:

 ```bash
 sudo apt-get update